 You can keep dates tightly wrapped in the refrigerator for up to 3 weeks.
 Dry dates well packaged in plastic can be refrigerated for 10 to 12 months.

 The Middle East produces most of the world’s dates.
-California grows most of the dates produced in North America
+California grows most of the dates made in North America

 Popular date varieties: